henspace/text2lesson-docs/docs/privacy.md

 # Deleting stored data

-No _Text2Lesson_ data are stored on the server; everything is stored on your local device.
+No _RapidQandA_ data are stored on the server; everything is stored on your local device.
 If you want to remove all stored data from your device, see the [delete everything forever](./deletion-tool.md) page for details.